WILLIAM H. BATES, ARRIVING!

 Render Honors to shipmates on Eternal Patrol, the Ship's Awards, past Leadership, and Honorary Crew Members.
 Check out Reunion plans and revisit past reunions.
 Like the old boat herself, we have a Logroom where you can find Archives of boat related articles, and a history of the old girl herself.

-One thing we learned on board the USS William H. Bates was that the sailors that served on board were part of a closely knit and elite community.
+One thing we learned on board the USS WILLIAM H. BATES (SSN 680)was that the sailors that served on board were part of a closely knit and elite community.
 We have carried that thinking in the SSN-680 website with features designed to help build, restore, and maintain that sense of community.

 So second, check the Current Watchsection, find yourself, click on your name, and UPDATE YOUR PROFILE.
 It gives you tools to connect with other former shipmates, to communicate easily, and to keep track of friends and shipmates.